 Let’s be honest, Autumn is basically just an excuse to eat lots of delicious food, right?
 In that respect it shares a lot with winter, spring and summer – I use the changing season as an excuse to eat.

 When it comes to the crisp leaves and vibrant golds and oranges of autumn there are some true highlights.
 Apples are coming into season which means it’s time for crumbles (even savoury ones, like this tomato crumble), there’s plenty of excuses to have people round for a roast, and pumpkins are suddenly in EVERYTHING – or at least the name is, so much ‘pumpkin spiced’ stuff is devoid of our orange friends, which is a shame.
-It also heralds the beginning of Soup Season.
+It also heralds the beginning of soup season, and what better way could there be to combine soup and pumpkins than in a soup?
+Oh, and just FYI, adding sweet potato to make it pumpkin and sweet potato soup is what you need in your life right now.

 I absolutely love soup and will make many, many pots between now and March – there’s an entire section of the blog devoted to soup – but for now let’s stick with the seasonal theme and talk about pumpkins.
 Because why on earth not?